920927/DipSVD/README.md

 **[DipSVD: Dual-importance Protected SVD for Efficient LLM Compression](https://arxiv.org/pdf/2506.20353)** [[arXiv]](https://arxiv.org/pdf/2506.20353)

 ### Abstract
 This paper proposes a dual-level importance protection mechanism to enhance SVD-based compression methods: (1) local importance protection: preserving the most critical singular vectors within each weight matrix through channel-weighted data whitening; and (2) global importance protection: enabling less important layers to bear a greater portion of the compression burden through either a heuristic or optimization-based approach, thereby minimizing the impact of compression on critical layers.
-Extensive experiments demonstrate that DipSVD outperforms existing SVD-based compression approaches across multiple benchmarks, achieving superior model performance especially at high model compression ratios.

 ![This image is not available for now.](assets/framework.png)